 Since the last needle felting tutorial (Easter Carrot) I shared about one and a half years, I haven’t been doing any needle felting craft.
 Every time when I see the packs of wool roving sitting in my craft storage, I feel that it is such a waste not putting them into a craft to share.
 Now, I am determined to make a few needle-felted patterns and tutorials to share, with the hope that I can use up some of the wool while creating an excuse to replenish more.

-I have once asked a question on Craft Passion’s official Facebook page, should I sew a bag first or do some needle-felting and I get some mixed answers.
+On a side note, I have once asked a question on Craft Passion’s official Facebook page, should I sew a bag first or do some needle-felting and I get some mixed answers.
 I have an idea to sew a messenger bag as requested by my daughter and I have all the ideas and materials ready.
-On the other hand, I want to do needle-felting as I have been procrastinating the plan for so long until it is dropping down to the bottom of the to-do list.
-I must pick-up needle-felting again after I have done what I need to, then I can continue with the bag sewing without any misery.
+On the other hand, I want to do needle-felting as I have been procrastinating the plan for so long that it is dropping down to the bottom of the to-do list.
+I must pick up needle-felting again after I have done what I need to, then I can continue with the bag sewing without any misery.

-May Mr. Woolly Murasaki is able to inspire you and hope to see you taking up some needle felting craft soon if you haven’t.
-For those who have been enjoying piercing the wool, I wish that you would try out this sleepy owl.
+May Mr. Woolly Murasaki is able to inspire you and hope to see you taking up some needle felted crafts soon if you haven’t.
+For those who have been enjoying piercing the wool, I wish that you would try out this sleepy owl needle felted animal.
 It is light and firm, you can make it into a key-chain charm or simply a decoration charm by sewing a strap onto it.
 Or, simply as a decoration on its own.
 Great as a gift to make and a giveaway too.

 - Wool roving in Purple, Off White, Light Blue and Yellow